Michael S. Schmidt: Clinton email story

 In March 2015, Schmidt broke the story that Hillary Clinton had exclusively used a personal email account when she was secretary of state.
-The story said that Clinton "may have violated federal requirements that officials’ correspondence be retained as part of the agency's record."
-In response to the story, Mrs. Clinton announced that she would release all of her work related emails from her time in office.
+The story said that Clinton "may have violated federal requirements that officials' correspondence be retained as part of the agency's record."
+In response to the story, Clinton announced that she would release all of her work related emails from her time in office.

 After breaking the story, he was the lead reporter covering the Hillary Clinton email controversy.
 Defenders of Hillary Clinton have said that Schmidt's coverage of her was not fair and he has been frequently criticized by the group Media Matters and other liberals.
 After breaking the Clinton email story, Media Matters's founder and chairman, David Brock, wrote an open letter to The New York Times about the story, asking for a "prominent correction as soon as possible".
 The Times did not run a correction.
 The inspector general for the State Department said in May 2016 that Clinton's use of the account had violated State Department's record keeping policies.

 Comey–Trump story

 On May 16, 2017, Schmidt broke the story that James Comey, the former FBI director in the Trump Administration, had written an FBI memo detailing President Donald Trump's alleged ordering of Comey to end the FBI's investigation of Michael Flynn prior to the conclusion of the investigation's findings.
 The story led the Justice Department to appoint the former FBI director Robert Mueller to investigate Trump, which eventually produced the Mueller report.
+Emails and text messages released in November 2025 show Comey encouraging friend and law professor Daniel Richman to serve as an anonymous proxy source for Schmidt's reporting.

 Personal life

-In April 2022, he married American television host Nicolle Wallace.
+In April 2022, he married American cable TV news anchor Nicolle Wallace.
+In November 2023, they welcomed a baby girl via a surrogate.